 1. Rated Operating Capacity

 A skid steer’s rated operating capacity is how much load, or weight, it can carry without reaching its tipping point or causing dangerous load malfunctions.
-In even simpler terms, it’s how much a skid steer can lift.
+In simpler terms, it’s how much a skid steer can lift.

-Rated operating capacities are not to be confused with operating weight, which is how much the piece of equipment itself weighs with a full tank of gas and average-sized machine operator inside.
+Rated operating capacities are not to be confused with operating weight, which is how much the piece of equipment itself weighs with a full tank of gas and an average-sized machine operator inside.

 Rated operating capacities are critical to determining the right skid steer.
 As a generalization, higher operating capacities will handle more grueling loads and lift applications due to their higher-output engines and hydraulic systems.